 Generally speaking, a reverse auction works well where specifications related to the goods or services being procured are clearly defined.
 It is important to ensure that all participating suppliers clearly understand the requirements.
 For highly engineered products, procuring a sample in advance based on defined specifications from each participating vendor can help ensure that the suppliers are bidding on the same requirements.

-Sizeable Supplier Base
+Sizable Supplier Base

 It is important to have at least 3-5 Suppliers invited to participate in a Reverse Auction.
 More Suppliers results in higher competition generating maximum cost savings.